The 369 Scripting Method: How to Combine 369 and Scripting

 Which part is doing the work

 Neither the numbers nor the words are magic.
-Scripting helps because putting a specific goal into present-tense language makes it concrete; the 369 repetition helps because a short intention revisited at set times keeps one goal salient across the day.
-Both point your attention — and your daily choices — the same way.
-The results come from the consistent action that focus makes easier, not from the writing itself.
+Each piece does a distinct job — and the results come from the consistent action that focus makes easier, not from the writing itself:

 In Souluma you can keep your script and your 369 line beside your vision board and goals, so what you write each day connects to a real plan and small steps.